vinkla/wordplate/README.md

 Typically, these strings should be [64 characters long](https://wordplate.github.io/salt/).
 The strings can be set in the `.env` environment file.
 If you have not renamed the `.env.example` file to `.env`, you may do that now.
 If the [WordPress salts](https://wordplate.github.io/salt/) is not set, your user sessions and other encrypted data will not be secure!

 Please visit [WordPlate's salt page](https://wordplate.github.io/salt/) and copy the WordPress salts to your environment file.

+## Theming

+Building your theme with WordPlate is like any other WordPress environment.
+Please use the [WordPress documentation](https://codex.wordpress.org/Theme_Development) for reference.

+#### Plate

+Plate is a plugin with a bunch of defaults to help you make the most out of WordPress.
+It comes with handy features such as customizing the administrator dashboard.
+It is required by default.
+Please see [the documentation](https://github.com/wordplate/plate#readme) for more information.

+#### Soil

+Soil is a plugin which contains a collection of modules to apply theme-agnostic front-end modifications.
+Since it is such a good plugin WordPlate requires it by default.
+If you like it, we [encourage you to buy a license](https://roots.io/plugins/soil).

 ## Plugins